MySQL supports multiple Unicode character sets:

 ucs2, the UCS-2 encoding of the Unicode character set using 16 bits per character.

 utf16, the UTF-16 encoding for the Unicode character set; like

 utf16le, the UTF-16LE encoding for the Unicode character set; like

 utf32, the UTF-32 encoding for the Unicode character set using 32 bits per character.

 utf16le was added in MySQL 5.6.1.

-You can store text in about 650 languages using these character sets.
-This section lists the collations available for each Unicode character set and describes their differentiating properties.
-For general information about Unicode character sets, see Section 10.1.11, “Unicode Support”.
+This section describes the collations available for Unicode character sets and their differentiating properties.
+For general information about Unicode, see Section 10.1.11, “Unicode Support”.

-Most Unicode character sets have a similar set of collations, shown in the following list:
+Most Unicode character sets have a general collection

 Collation support for